RabbidByte/blog/_posts/2019-06-06-TheNewPhish.md

 categories: Blog
 permalink: /:title.html
 ---
-## Microsoft platfor for Phishing ...
+## Microsoft platform for Phishing ...
 Microsoft

 Scams and phishing are continually getting more creative, and today I came across one phishing attack that really kinda amazed me.
 The attack uses a legitimate Microsoft login page that will POST credentials to a malicious server.
 I have not seen anything like this in the past so I thought that it would definitely be worth looking into.